lhovius/KumanoKodo/docs/database_schema.md

 ### Lessons
 Contains the main learning content organized into lessons.
+- `ImageUrl`: URL to lesson image in Azure Blob Storage
+- `AudioUrl`: URL to lesson audio in Azure Blob Storage

 ### Vocabulary
 Stores Japanese words and their meanings, linked to specific lessons.
+- `ImageUrl`: URL to vocabulary image in Azure Blob Storage
+- `AudioUrl`: URL to vocabulary audio in Azure Blob Storage

 ### UserProgress
 Tracks user completion status for each lesson.